 9 The Master’s and doctoral training programs cover all fields relevant to mind/brain-related research.
 Doctoral candidates engage in a teaching program which lays the foundations for interdisciplinary work.
 Courses are held mainly during the first half of the doctoral program.
 Master’s students have their own study program.

 10 The school has an interdisciplinary faculty of supervisors, lecturers, and members of its various committees.
 They are based at different universitites and institutions within the Berlin metropolitan area (three universities in Berlin, Potsdam, Leipzig, Magdeburg).
-Through funding awarded by the Excellence Initiative the Berlin School of Mind and Brain was able to establish and fund several additional teaching and research posts: a full professorship in philosophy of mind, a full professorship in social cognition, an adjunct professorship in lifespan ontogeny, an adjunct professorship in decison making, a junior professorship and an assistant professorship in medical psychology, two assistant professorships in philosophy of mind, one junior professorship in neurology and two assistant professorships in psychiatry.
+Through funding awarded by the Excellence Initiative the Berlin School of Mind and Brain was able to establish and fund several especially established teaching and research posts: a full professorship in philosophy of mind, a full professorship in social cognition, an adjunct professorship in lifespan ontogeny, an adjunct professorship in decison making, a junior professorship and an assistant professorship in medical psychology, two assistant professorships in philosophy of mind, one junior professorship in neurology and two assistant professorships in psychiatry.
+Read more: People

 12 Doctoral supervision: doctoral candidates will be supervised by (at least) two professors.
 Usually, one is from the ‘mind sciences’ and one from the ‘brain sciences’.

-13 There are no tuition fees payable for this program.
-University administrative fees for Master’s students currently (Summer 2017) come to 314.39 Euro per semester (six months) including the administrative fee (50.00 Euro), student union (8.50 Euro) and the public transport travel pass for Berlin and Potsdam (201.80 Euro - obligatory for Bachelor’s and Master's students).
+13 There are no tuition fees payable for our programs.
+For the university's administrative fees for each semester (6 months), consisting of the administrative fee, contributions to the student union and student facilities, and to the public transport travel pass for Berlin and Potsdam (the latter is obligatory for Bachelor’s and Master's students) - see Fees.
 Doctoral candidates pay the same administrative fees, but the travel pass is optional for them.
 Master’s students, doctoral candidates, and postdoctoral researchers on stipends will have to pay for their health insurance and personal liabilty insurance.